antrea-io/antrea/docs/antrea-network-policy.md

       matchLabels:
         app: client
   egress:
-  - action: Drop
+  - action: Allow
     to:
       - fqdn: "*foobar.com"
+    ports:
+      - protocol: TCP
+        port: 8080
+  - action: Drop      # Drop all other egress traffic, in-cluster or out-of-cluster
 ```

-The above example drops all traffic destined to any FQDN that matches the wildcard
+The above example allows all traffic destined to any FQDN that matches the wildcard expression
-expression `*foobar.com` originating from any Pod with label `app` set to `client`
+`*foobar.com` on port 8080, originating from any Pod with label `app` set to `client`
 across any Namespace.
-This feature only works at the L3/L4 level.
+For these `client` Pods, all other egress traffic are dropped.

+Note that for FQDN wildcard expressions, the `*` character can match multiple subdomains (i.e.
+`*foobar.com` will match `foobar.com`, `www.foobar.com` and `test.uswest.foobar.com`).

+Antrea will only program datapath rules for actual egress traffic towards these FQDNs, based
+on DNS results.
+It will not interfere with DNS packets, unless there is a separate policy
+dropping/rejecting communication between the DNS components and the Pods selected.

 Note that FQDN based policies do not work for [Service DNS names created by
 Kubernetes](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services)